 Normally, the front-panel housing has power switch, power LED, reset switch, suspend switch, speaker, keylock and HDD LED.
-These accessories are included in the housing package and are connector.
+These accessories are included in the housing package.

-Refer to the 2.3-1 "OTHER JUMPER SETTING" for proper location of the connector.
+Refer to 2.3-1 "OTHER JUMPER SETTING" for the proper location of the connector.